maxtkc/mvths-wiki/docs/002-breadboard-circuit.rst

 .. image:: images/breadboard.jpg

 Inside the breadboard are lots of metal clips that determine which holes are connected.
+Below is an picture of the inside of a breadboard.
+Notice how the clips are arranged to make connnections.
+You can see one of the clips pulled out of the breadboard in the upper left.

 .. image:: images/breadback.jpg